What Makes Looped Transformers Perform Better Than Non-Recursive Ones: What Makes Looped Transformers Perform Better

 \subsection{Discussion in Length Generalization}

-This section introduces how our theoretical framework relates to \emph{Looped-Attn}'s success in length generalization.
-Figure \ref{fig:length_generalization} illustrates the Information Content (IC) distributions for the test datasets with different sequence lengths.
+This section introduces how our framework relates to \looped's success in length generalization.
+Figure~\ref{fig:length_generalization} illustrates the Information Content (IC) distributions for the test datasets with different sequence lengths.
 As length increases, the total space of possible sequences expands, which causes two primary effects on the IC distribution: its mean value shifts to the right (indicating a higher average complexity), and its variance increases (the distribution becomes broader).
 A direct consequence is that the low-IC sequences during training may become rare or non-existent in longer test sequences, which frames the core challenge of length generalization: a model must find a generalizable solution capable of mastering sufficiently complex patterns.

-Empirical performances are provided in Figure \ref{fig:testing_accuracy_comparison} and Table \ref{table:low_accuracy}, and theoretical results provide an explanation for how \emph{Looped-Attn} achieves this.
-As established in Corollaries \ref{corollary:cumulative_force_quadratic}$\sim$\ref{corollary:loss_quadratic} and Theorem \ref{theorem:convergence-gen}, the River-V-Valley landscape of \emph{Looped-Attn} enables exploration deeper into the downstream river (a manifold of flat minima).
-Thus it guides \emph{Looped-Attn} towards solutions that inherently generalize better.
-We connect this to the finding that the superior optimization dynamic brings better performance on length generalization tasks for the \emph{Looped-Attn} model.
+Empirical performances are provided in Figure~\ref{fig:testing_accuracy_comparison} and Table~\ref{table:low_accuracy}, and theoretical results provide an explanation for how \looped achieves this.
+As established in above theorems and corollaries, the River-V-Valley landscape of \looped enables exploration deeper into the downstream river (a manifold of flat minima).
+Thus it guides \looped towards solutions that inherently generalize better.
+We connect this to the finding that the superior optimization dynamic brings better performance on length generalization tasks for the \looped model.
 Detailed experiments are provided in the Appendix~\ref{app-exp:length_generalization_markov} and~\ref{app-exp:practical}.